Breastfeeding Positions for Newborns

 Summary

-Positioning is important.
-If breastfeeding hurts or pinches your nipples, not only will it be uncomfortable and cause sore nipples, but your baby will find it difficult to take the full amount of breast milk he needs because his tongue won’t be in the right position to stimulate the breast.
+There are lots of different breastfeeding positions to try and as long as you are comfortable and your baby is feeding well, it doesn’t matter which one you choose.
+However, if breastfeeding hurts or pinches your nipples, not only will it be uncomfortable and cause sore nipples, but your baby may find it difficult to take the full amount of breast milk he needs.
 If this happens, your milk supply may begin to drop because your breasts will not be being emptied properly.
 Holding your baby in a way that helps him get a deep mouthful of breast tissue as well as the nipple, while feeling safe and supported, is the key to comfortable feeds and plenty of breast milk.
-There are lots of different breastfeeding positions to try and many breastfeeding specialists to help you.
+If you are struggling to find a comfortable position, a breastfeeding specialist can help you.